Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 Turning Right at the First Duck Lake Loop junction:

-Right: Down the West Side of Duck Lake from 1st junction
+Right: Down the West Shore of Duck Lake from 1st junction

 Turning Left from the First Duck Lake Loop junction: